DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 ### Call-Control Functions

 #### `end_conversation_successfully`
 Triggered when the caller confirms their request is complete.
-The model sends a short `summary` describing what was accomplished and the server gracefully disconnects the AudioHook session after the agent delivers a closing line.
+The model sends a short `summary` describing what was accomplished.
+The function result is fed back to OpenAI, which then generates a natural farewell message to the caller.
+Once this farewell audio completes playing, the connector waits for the audio buffer to fully drain (ensuring the caller hears the entire goodbye), then gracefully disconnects the AudioHook session with `ESCALATION_REQUIRED=false` and `COMPLETION_SUMMARY` containing the provided summary.

 #### `end_conversation_with_escalation`
-Triggered when the caller asks for a human, becomes frustrated, or the task cannot continue.
-The model passes a `reason`, we log it, and the connector returns `ESCALATION_REQUIRED=true` plus the reason so Architect can branch into a transfer queue.
+Triggered when the caller explicitly requests a human agent, shows frustration, or the task cannot be completed.
+The model passes a `reason` explaining why escalation is needed.
+The function result is sent back to OpenAI, which generates an appropriate transition message (e.g., "I'll connect you with an agent who can help").
+After this message plays completely, the connector disconnects the AudioHook session with `ESCALATION_REQUIRED=true` and `ESCALATION_REASON` populated, allowing Architect to branch into a transfer queue or escalation flow.

-Both functions include straightforward instructions inside the system prompt so the model knows exactly when to call them.
+Both functions include clear instructions in the system prompt so the model knows exactly when to invoke them.
+The connector ensures all farewell audio is delivered to the caller before disconnecting, providing a smooth conversational conclusion.

 ### Genesys Data Action Tools